weiran-aitech/shift_schedule/README.md

 # Intelligent Shift Scheduling
 #### 智能排班软件

+## Motivation:
+A satisfactory shift schedule can be extremely hard to create.
+On the other hand, no matter how perfect the first schedule is at the time of launch, frequent adjustments are usually inevitable due to circumstances like an employee's illness or a no-show.
+Therefore, a broadly applicable, intelligent shift scheduling system that can react to the events of each day is required in the modern world.
+This app is designed and developed using technology from artificial intelligence (AI) and combinatorial optimization to quickly and effectively address such issues.
+It is powered by the following features:

 ## Features:
-A satisfactory shift schedule can be extremely hard to create and revise.
-This app is designed and developed to use AI and combinatorial optimization technologies to address such issues.
-It is powered by the following features:
 - A wide variety of employee shift scheduling issues are categorized and modeled by the number of shifts arranged on each day.
 Currently, one to eight shift arrangements per day are supported.
 - The App is furnished with innovatively developed scheduling engines that make it simpler for the user to create, update, and iteratively optimize employee shift schedules.
 - The App provides a collection of fundamental shift scheduling constraints for scheduling decision-making, which are extracted and derived from common and frequently used schedule requests.
 To satisfy numerous requirements in the real world, those constraints might be merged to form quite complicated constraints.